Ohio melons can be divided into two groups—muskmelons and watermelons. Muskmelons include cantaloupe and honeydew.

 Serving idea: Make three melon sorbets: cantaloupe, honeydew, and watermelon.
-Place a little scoop of each in a crystal wine glass.
+Place a small scoop of each in a pretty bowl or glass.
 Serve with a thin, crisp cookie.

-For information on freezing melons, contact your local OSU Extension office for these fact sheets:
+For information on preserving melon, go to ohioline.osu.edu or contact your local Ohio State University Extension office for the following fact sheet: